56kcloud/Training/DockerCon/logging/getting-started.md

     > Since no timestamp is in the log it is difficult to see if new votes arrived or not.

-6. Combing everything we learned
+6. Combing everything we learned follow and timestamp the logs

     ```
-     docker-compose logs --follow -t redis
+     docker-compose logs -f -t redis
     ```

-    > Again place some more votes on `http://0.0.0.0:5000` and see the difference in the logs
+    > Again place some more votes on `http://0.0.0.0:5000` and see the difference in the logs.
+For PWD, navigate to UCP ->

 ### Cleanup

-1. Time to remove the running containers
+1. Time to stop and remove the running containers

     ```
-     docker-compose stop
+     docker-compose rm -fs
     ```